Safety Officer, Line

 Communicate and Coordinate

-- Attend briefings as assigned by your supervisor and/or appropriate for your assignment.
+- Attend briefings as assigned by supervisor and/or appropriate for the assignment.

-- Prepare and present safety topics for briefings as appropriate for your assignment.
+- Prepare and present safety topics for briefings as appropriate for the assignment.

 - Use suitable communication techniques to share relevant information with appropriate personnel on a timely basis to accomplish objectives in a rapidly changing, high-risk environment.